Next Period Recommendation Reality Check: Benchmark

-Similar to previous studies \cite{arewereallymakingmuchprogress}, we search for the optimal parameters via Bayesian search using Optuna\footnote{https://optuna.org}.
-For each pair (algorithm and test fold), we iterate over 25 hypotheses.
+\textbf{Hyperparameter Search.} Similar to previous studies \cite{arewereallymakingmuchprogress}, we search for the optimal parameters via Bayesian search using Optuna\footnote{https://optuna.org}.
+For each pair (algorithm and test fold), we iterate over 25 hypotheses\footnote{Hyperparameters grid can be found under Appendix.}.
 We use $MAP@10$ metric for model selection.